Can I upgrade my older Yamaha Disklavier?

 Yes!
 If you have an older Yamaha Disklavier from the 90s, this is a very common problem, and usually indicates that the power supply has failed.
 I can box it up and send it to Tap Electronics, who can then rebuild it.
-At present (8/17/24), this is a flat-rate service provided by Tap for $750.
+At present (April 14th, 2025), this is a flat-rate service provided by Tap for $750.
 Tap Electronics is authorized by Yamaha.

-This message concerns second generation Disklavier, such as the MX100II or the DKC100R, or the DKC500R.
+This message concerns second generation Disklavier, such as the MX100II or the DKC100R, the DKC500R.
 All of these use variations of the same power supply.

-Their (discontinued) Yamaha Part number is VN388300.
+The (discontinued) Yamaha Part number is VN388300.
 The switch itself is a (discontinued) ALPS SPPH23.
 You can see a spec sheet for the ALPS SPPH230500 here.
 Unfortunately, I haven’t found an exact duplicate, and would love to know if you have.
 I purchase bulk generic locking switches from Amazon and use sandpaper to shape them to size.

 This message concerns second generation Disklaviers, such as the MX100II or the DKC100R, or the DKC500R.
 All of these use variations of the same power supply.